Mary Kelly (politician)

-Mary Kelly (born 1 May 1952) is a former Labour Party politician from County Limerick in Ireland.
+Mary Kelly (born 1952) is a former Labour Party politician from County Limerick in Ireland.
+She was elected as a member of Limerick County Council in 1991, serving as a Labour Party Councillor until 1999, representing the Newcastle Electoral Area.
 She served as a senator from 1993 to 1997.

 A teacher and bookshop proprietor from Newcastle West, Kelly stood as a Labour candidate for Dáil Éireann in the Limerick West constituency at the 1992 general election and did not win a seat.
-In the subsequent elections to the 20th Seanad Éireann, she was elected on the Cultural and Educational Panel.
+However, she achieved the highest number of votes ever for a Labour Party candidate in that constituency.
+In the subsequent elections to the 20th Seanad, she was elected on the Cultural and Educational Panel.

 After a further defeat in the 1997 general election she did not stand in the 1997 elections to the 21st Seanad.